Segilmez06/Segilmez06/README.md

 ***

 ## 👋 Hi there
 Welcome to my GitHub profile!
-I'm a C# and C++ developer.
-I mostly upload codes about Arduino and cross platform C# apps.
-I also have a website which I share files about Minecraft.
-Don't forget to check out my website!
+I'm a C# and Powershell developer.
+I mostly upload .Net and Node.js projects.
+I also have a website which I share files about Minecraft and don't forget to check my website!

 ## 📈 My Stats